Lawn Aeration & Seeding

 Seeding Options

-Our local weather conditions require grasses that can withstand the extreme temperature variations from winter to summer.
-We use a custom, premium quality blend designed for our local area that contains a variety of fescue grasses that are highly rated for color, drought and disease tolerance, density, and overall turf quality plus are certified weed-free.
-This optimal combination allows for a rich, thick, healthy lawn all season long and aids in choking out weeds.
-For those who want a bluegrass only lawn, we use a premium blend of bluegrass that has been tested for best results with our local weather conditions.
+Our local weather demands grasses that can handle extreme temperature shifts between winter and summer.
+We use a custom, high-quality blend specifically for our area.
+It contains a variety of fescue grasses known for their color, drought and disease tolerance, density, and turf quality.
+Our blend is also certified weed-free.
+This combination ensures a thick, healthy lawn all season and helps prevent weeds.
+For bluegrass-only lawns, we offer a premium blend tested for optimal performance in our climate.

-Grass is like any other living plant; it becomes weaker as it ages.
-To revive your lawn, we will determine and recommend which of the following seeding options would be most beneficial to keep it looking exquisite year after year.
+Grass weakens with age.
+To revive your lawn, we’ll recommend the best seeding options to keep it looking great year after year.

-Overseeding: The process of using a broadcast spreader to apply grass seed on the surface of the ground.
-To increase seed germination, the combination of a lawn aeration with overseeding is highly recommended.
-The cores created by aeration allow the seeds to drop below the surface of the ground for successful germination.
+We use a broadcast spreader to apply grass seed evenly on the ground.
+To boost germination, we highly recommend combining lawn aeration with overseeding.
+Aeration creates holes in the soil, allowing seeds to settle below the surface for better germination.

-Slit Seeding: The process of utilizing a machine with knife blades to create slits in your lawn, which allows grass seed to drop below the surface of the ground, maximizing the percentage of germination.
-The knife blades are designed to minimize damage to the lawn.
-Slit seeding is the most effective way to restore an extremely weak lawn and can be used for touch-ups of bare areas or for complete lawn renovations.
+We use a machine with knife blades to create slits in your lawn.
+This allows seeds to drop below the surface, maximizing germination.
+The blades minimize damage to the lawn.
+Slit seeding is ideal for restoring weak lawns, patching bare spots, or full lawn renovations.

 Our GatorGuarantee for all customers: If you're not satisfied with our service, we'll return to your property, free of charge.
 And if you're still not happy, we'll refund your last application and pay you $25 for your trouble!